santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 When you take an Injury and happen to survive a violent encounter due to an ally's intervention, you must spend a week resting in a safe place per injury to heal.
 3 injuries means 3 weeks for example.

-After 3 days of receiving injuries, you may move around and act in some debilitated capacity.
+After 3 days of receiving injuries, you may move around and act in a debilitated capacity.
 You, however, retain those injuries until you heal.

 ## Enemy Morale

+Assign a moral rating to a general group of enemies from 3 to 9.
+The higher, the less likely to rout.

 Each enemy has a morale value.
 Roll 2d6 when